kalligator/wingpanel-indicator-ayatana/README.md

 <h2>Build with meson</h2>

+2. Download the last release (zip) and extract files<br/>
-2. Open a Terminal in the extracted folder, build your application with meson and install it with ninja:<br/>
+3. Open a Terminal in the extracted folder, build your application with meson and install it with ninja:<br/>

 <pre>meson build --prefix=/usr
 cd build